 It automates each of the invoice processing steps.

-What you do with all of the money and time saved each year is up to you!
+What you do with all of the money and time you save each year is up to you!

 How A/P One Works

 A/P One is simple to use and automates each invoice processing step.